arjunbhandari3/arjunbhandari3/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I'm currently working as a Full Stack Developer at Leapfrog Technology Inc.
+- 🔭 I work as a Full Stack Developer at Leapfrog Technology Inc.
-- 🌱 I’m currently focusing Fullstack
+- 🌱 I’m currently focusing on Fullstack
-- 👯 I’m looking to collaborate with other Flutter Developers
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects

 ### Connect with me: